 Start with the Basics

 Let's start by describing the two basic sections of a typical boat or yacht insurance policy: physical damage and liability.
 The physical damage section covers accidental loss or damage to the boat and its machinery.
-This covers not only the hull and the engine(s), but also the sails, personal property, and other equipment on board that are required to operate the boat.
+This not only covers the hull and the engine(s), but also the sails, personal property, and other equipment on board that are required to operate the boat.

 The liability section, sometimes referred to as Protection & Indemnity, covers your legal obligations to third parties.
 This legal liability can arise from bodily injury or loss of life, or damage to someone else's property, as a result of the ownership or operation of your boat.
-Liability coverage also helps pay for your legal defence if you are sued for an occurrence that may be covered under your boat insurance policy.
+Liability coverage also helps pay for your legal defense if you are sued for an occurrence that may be covered under your boat insurance policy.

 Physical Damage — What Losses are Covered?

 Physical damage coverage generally pays for repairs to your boat that are necessary as a result of damage caused by a wide range of perils.
 The best policies provide "all risk" coverage, which means that if the cause of loss is not specifically excluded, it is covered.
-Typical causes of loss that are covered include weather-related perils such as wind, rain, hail, lightning and wave action; fire; loss or damage caused by theft or vandalism; and collisions with docks, submerged or floating objects or other boats.
+Typical causes of loss that are covered include: weather-related perils such as wind, rain, hail, lightning and wave action; fire; loss or damage caused by theft or vandalism; and collisions with docks, submerged or floating objects or other boats.
 It is wise to select a policy that continues to cover your boat while it is stored on land, or while you transport your boat over land by trailer.

 The boat owner has the responsibility to maintain their boat, and so normal wear and tear is often excluded under a boat or yacht policy.
 The number and type of physical damage exclusions vary from company to company, so take the time to compare to avoid surprises later.